antmicro/farshow/README.md

 farshow::FrameSender streamer("196.168.1.15", 1111);
 ```

-Where `196.168.1.15` is the client address and `1111` – its IP port.
-The constructor is also responsible for creating the socket.
+Where `196.168.1.15` is the client address and `1111` its IP port.
+The constructor is also responsible for creating a socket.

 To send a frame under the name "my_stream" use: